sashauly/receptik/README.md

   - [ ] Add immediate refresh
   - [ ] Add ability to turn off confirmation dialogs
 - [ ] Add ability to add recipes from a file
+  - [ ] import for one or multiple recipes
+  - [ ] Maybe add ability to upload one recipe directly from JSON string
 - [ ] Add ability to add recipes from a URL( requires parsing?)
 - [ ] Add ability to share recipes
   - [ ] Email